 Mosquito on a person's skin in Florida | Arrow Services

+Malaria is a disease that spreads to people through mosquito bites.
+In the beginning stages, it often feels like having the flu with symptoms such as shivering, muscle pain, nausea, and fatigue.
 Most people start experiencing symptoms within four weeks after getting bitten by a mosquito carrying the infection.
 However, some people may not get sick until much later, even up to a year after they were first infected.
-If you think you might have malaria, it’s crucial to seek immediate medical help for a diagnosis and treatment.

 Why Are the Recent Malaria Cases Important?